Tampa Marriott Water Street Hotel Shines Brightly Along The Riverwalk

 There are plenty of food choices in Hyde Park Village.
 Timpano Hyde Park is definitely one that you should consider.

-A quick mention regarding the two hotels I referred to as being very good but not conveniently located.
+A quick mention regarding the two hotels I referred to as being very good.
 One is The CURRENT Hotel.
-It is a beautiful place that, as I mentioned in this blog, is unfortunately surrounded by a mix of residential, parking, and only one restaurant, The Rusty Pelican.
+A beautiful place that, as I mentioned in this blog, is unfortunately surrounded by a mix of residential, parking, and only one restaurant, The Rusty Pelican.

-The other hotel that isn't located well is Le Méridien Tampa, The Courthouse.
+The other hotel is Le Méridien Tampa, The Courthouse.
 The people were great; the service was equally great; the funky renovation of the courthouse was neat, the dining was decidedly average and similar to the CURRENT Hotel; it is a bit removed from the Tampa scene.

-The Tampa Marriott Water Street, located at 505 Water Street, takes all the goodness of the CURRENT and Le Méridien combines it with a fabulous location, moving it to the front of the line for hotels we will stay at the next time we are in Tampa.
+The Tampa Marriott Water Street, located at 505 Water Street, takes all the goodness of the CURRENT and Le Méridien combines it with a fabulous location, friendly staff, and great eats, moving it to the front of the line for hotels we will stay at the next time we are in Tampa.

 Please like, comment, and share!